Considering a side hustle as an Instacart driver?

 Customers can download the app, order groceries from local stores, and get them delivered.
 The service allows you to choose a delivery timeframe–often the same day and possibly within hours of ordering.

 Where is Instacart Available?

-Instacart’s delivery and pickup services are available in thousands of cities around the world, and they’re constantly expanding to new markets.
+Instacart’s delivery and pickup services are available in thousands of cities across the United States and Canada, and they’re constantly expanding to new markets.

 How Does Instacart Make Money?

 Instacart drives revenue through a few different income streams.